Table of Contents

 Medicinal uses of Candle Bush / Ringworm Shrub / Cassia alata / Daadmaari

-Make tea like preparation by pouring one cup of boiling water on one teaspoon of dried leaves of plant.
-Filter after 10 minutes and drink before going to bed.
+Make tea like preparation by pouring one cup of boiling water on one teaspoon of dried leaves of the plant.
+Filter after 10 minutes, and drink before going to bed.

 Constipation, as laxative